MaksymYakushev/DA1.MentalHealth/README.md

 | **sleep_quality** | text | Quality of sleep (Average, Good, Poor) |
 | **Region** | text | region (Africa, Asia, South America, North America, Europe, Oceania) |

 Once I familiarized myself with the dataset, let's move on to the next stage.

-## Task 2.
-Data Cleaning: Preprocess the data by handling missing values, outliers, and inconsistencies to ensure quality for analysis
+## Data Cleaning: Preprocess the data by handling missing values, outliers and inconsistencies to ensure quality for analysis

-Link to Cleaning script: [click here](https://github.com/MaksymYakushev/DA1.MentalHealth/blob/main/data/Cleaning.sql)
+🔗 Link to the Cleaning script: [click here](https://github.com/MaksymYakushev/DA1.MentalHealth/blob/main/Cleaning.sql)

 Let's start with Dataset overview!

-First of all I have to check if everything is working and displaying correctly.
+First of all I have to check if everything is working and displaying correctly

 ```sql
 SELECT *